raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>57</td>
     <td>Soyuz Lunar Landing</td>
-    <td>Soviet only.
+    <td>Soviet only, and always a Joint mission.
 One rocket sends a Kicker-C to the Moon, and another sends a Soyuz capsule to join it.
 They dock in lunar orbit, then perform the lunar landing.
 Rather than send down a lunar module, the capsule itself lands on the Moon atop the C-Kicker.<br/>
 This mission requires Duration D.</td>
   </tr>
 </table>